sagarhm/Ramanchandranplot/README.md

 Running ramachandarnplot requires *matplotlib*, *numpy* and *biopython*

-To install these on a standard Linux system:
+To install these on a standard win system:

-    pip install python3-matplotlib
+    pip install matplotlib
-    pip install python3-biopython
+    pip install biopython
-    pip install python3-numpy
+    pip install numpy

 For the standard PSI and PHI preferences see: